jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 ## Gathering additional metrics

-If you need more system or application level metrics you can make use of the Amazon provided [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).
+If you need more system or application level metrics you can make use of the Amazon [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).
 The CloudWatch agent is service which you can run on the EC2 instance and it's great for:

 - Collecting system-level metrics (CPU, memory, disk, network)
 - Gathering custom metrics from your application(s)
 - Collecting and centralizing logs from various sources
 - Monitoring both AWS and on-premises environments with a single tool

-You can install the CloudWatch agent via the EC2 user data, Systems Manager automation, or via the AWS EC2 Console.
-From a high-level overview the setup we will create in this post will look similar to the diagram
+For a high-level overview of the CloudWatch Agent and how it interacts with an EC2 instance and the CloudWatch service is shown in the following diagram.

 [![Cloud Watch agent monitoring architecture](cloudwatch-agent-architecture-1024x514.png "Image source")](https://aws.amazon.com/blogs/infrastructure-and-automation/collect-custom-metrics-with-amazon-cloudwatch-strategic-tagging/)

-In this post we will add the CloudWatch agent and it's configuration leveraging the user data feature of an EC2 instance.
-Before we can actually install the agent, let's first create a CloudWatch Agent configuration, which we can use later on during the installation.
+You can install the CloudWatch agent via EC2 user data, AWS Systems Manager, or via the AWS EC2 Console.
+In this post we will install the CloudWatch Agent and its configuration using the user data feature of an EC2 instance.
+Before we can actually install the agent, we first need to create a CloudWatch Agent configuration, which we can use later on during the installation.

 ## Create a CloudWatch Agent Configuration

 The CloudWatch Agent configuration file is a JSON file with four sections:

 - **agent** - includes fields for the overall configuration of the agent
 - **metrics** - specifies the custom metrics for collection and publishing to CloudWatch